spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 The disperser reference file contains reference data about the NIRSPEC dispersers (gratings or the prism).

+Files applicable to gratings have a field:

+:groovedensity: Number of grooves per meter in a grating

 The following fields are common for all gratings and the prism:

 :grating: Name of grating
-: groovedensity: Number of grooves per meter in a grating
 :gwa_tiltx:
     :temperatures: Temperatures measured where the GWA sensor is
     :zeroreadings: Value of GWA sensor reading which corresponds to disperser model parameters